Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Second stage: error correction

 \subsection{Complete algorithm}

 In this section we summarize both the $X$ and $Z$ correction for both approaches.
 The complete algorithm is given in Algorithm~\ref{alg:overall_algorithm}.
 The first step is to obtain the necessary syndromes for decoding the TSCC.
-If we are decoding with the partial gauge fixing decoder, we use Algorithm~\ref{alg:only_syndrome}.
-For order maximal gauge fixing, we use Algorithm~\ref{alg:only_syndrome_full}.

-Along with the syndromes of the color codes, we also compute the syndrome of the TSCC which helps in the preprocessing, namely peeling, refer Algorithm 2 in \cite{ITW_TSCC}.
+Along with the syndromes of the color codes, we also compute the syndrome of the TSCC which helps in the preprocessing using peeling.

-The second step is to preprocess using peeling.
+The second step is to preprocess using peeling, see refer Algorithm~2 in \cite{ITW_TSCC} for further details on peeling.
 During peeling we correct single isolated erasures using TSCC stabilizer measurements.
-Peeling results in removal of erasures and also updates syndromes of some of the stabilizers of the TSCC and the color codes.
+Peeling results in removal of some erasures and also updates syndromes of some of the stabilizers of the TSCC and the color codes.
 Based on the location of the erasure where the correction is applied, we modify the color code syndromes as per the stack it belongs to.
-An erased qubit belonging to a face $f_c$ of TSCC modifies only syndromes of color code on $c$-stack.
+An erased qubit belonging to a face $f \in \mathsf{F}_c$ of TSCC modifies only syndromes of color code on $c$-stack.
 We also update the hypercycle stabilizer syndromes.
+Every qubit participates in three hypercycles.
+Hence syndrome of these hypercycle stabilizers must be modified based on the error estimate.
+For simulation simplicity we re-compute hypercycle stabilizers after every correction step during peeling.
 They are used for phase flip error correction during partial gauge fixing decoding.
 We do need not to keep track of the hypercycle syndromes for the order maximal gauge fixing decoder since we do not utilize them for further error correction.

 After peeling, some of the erasures are corrected and the syndromes appropriately modified.
 Peeling is followed by clustering of erasures.
 We scan the lattice from left to right and top to bottom and search for a stabilizer which contains at least one erased qubit.
 We group the erased qubits of the stabilizer to form a cluster.
 (This is true even if there is a single erasure in that stabilizer.)
 For each of the erased qubit we check if it is already part of a previously formed cluster.
 If so, we merge these clusters.
-For more details, see \cite{ITW_TSCC}.
 We repeat this procedure for every stabilizer.
 At the end, erasures of two distinct clusters do not participate in a common stabilizer.
+For more details on clustering, see \cite{ITW_TSCC}.